Protecting your personal details.

 1.6 Information about how you use our website and our services, includes information you give us when you browse our website such as your IP address

-1.7 Some of the Personal Data we hold about you may be ‘sensitive personal data’ within the meaning of the Data Protection Act 2018, for example, information about your religious organisation
+1.7 Some of the Personal Data we hold about you may fall within the ‘special category’ data, as defined by the Data Protection Act 2018, for example, information about your religious organisation

 2 How we collect your personal data.